Projects & Studies

 |Drainage Area||Watershed Population||Open Stream Miles||Primary Streams|

 The Sims Bayou watershed is located in southern Harris County.
 Most of the watershed is within the City of Houston.
 However, the upper reach of the watershed drains the City of Missouri City and the lower reach of the watershed drains the cities of South Houston and Pasadena.
 The Sims Bayou watershed covers about 94 square miles and includes two primary streams: Sims Bayou and Berry Bayou.
 There are about 121 miles of open streams within the watershed, including the primary streams and tributary channels.
-The estimated population within the Sims Bayou watershed (Harris County portion) is just over 231,000.
+Based on the 2010 U.S. Census, the estimated population of the Harris County portion of the Sims Bayou watershed is 284,727.

 Sunset on Sims Bayou, 2003.

 Structural flooding has occurred numerous times along Sims Bayou and its tributaries.
 The majority of the structures that are flood prone were built prior to the existence of detailed floodplain maps and prior to floodplain management regulations.

 The watershed is almost fully developed, with the exception of the middle reaches around SH 288 where there are large undeveloped areas.
 Development is expected to continue at a fairly steady pace.

 The District is currently partnering with the Corps of Engineers on the Sims Bayou Federal Project and has also constructed two regional stormwater detention basins in the upper reaches of the watershed that cover a total of about 418 acres.
 These projects will significantly reduce the risk of flooding along Sims Bayou.
 There are other sub-regional basins for specific projects that mitigate impacts from new development.